Henkru/cplay2air-wifi-passphrase-patch/README.md

    * `proxy.sh`: The shell script which loads the patch.
    * `U2W.sh`: The installer script.
 2. Modify the value of the `PASSPHRASE` variable in `U2W.sh` to contain the new password. **Note: The password has to be exactly 8 characters.**
-3. Connect the CPLAY2air/Carlinkit device to a power outlet and wait for it is booting
+3. Connect the CPLAY2air/Carlinkit device to a power outlet and wait until the device has booted
 4. Connect the USB stick to the device and wait 10 seconds
 5. Unplug the USB stick and reboot the device